Avergrove/avergroves-learning-notes/docs/tetris/PC_tips.md

 # PC Tips
-It's highly recommended to read the PC Bibble: https://docs.google.com/document/d/1udtq235q2SdoFYwMZNu-GRYR-4dCYMkp0E8_Hw1XTyg/edit?tab=t.0, it will give you an overview of PCing.
+It's highly recommended to read the Introduction to Perfect Clear Theory: https://docs.google.com/document/d/1udtq235q2SdoFYwMZNu-GRYR-4dCYMkp0E8_Hw1XTyg/edit?tab=t.0, it will give you an overview of PCing.

 This page mostly discusses PCs in general.

 - I think one of the most important point to notice in the document is column parity.
 - "The sum of L/J and vertical T pieces must add up to an even number", which can help you determine whether a T piece needs to be horizontal or vertical.
-    - I'm not sure if single line clears affect this.
 - When learning minimals, it might help to group solutions together.
     - Lime DPC will probably be your first experience of this.